Website maintenance - Tuesday 10 March

 Small Business Rates Relief

-If a ratepayer’s sole or main property has a rateable value that does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for the property of up to a maximum of 100%.
+If a ratepayer’s sole or main property has a rateable value which does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill, up to a maximum of 100%.
+The reduction depends on the rateable value and the thresholds set by government.

-Generally, these percentage reductions (relief) are only available to ratepayers who occupy either:
+• Generally, these reductions are available where the ratepayer occupies either:

-b) the ratepayer taking up occupation of an additional property, or
+• taking up occupation of an additional property

 Charity and Community Amateur Sports Club Relief

-Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or the club and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).
+Charities and registered Community Amateur Sports Clubs are entitled to mandatory relief where the property is occupied by the charity/club and used wholly or mainly for qualifying purposes.
+Local authorities can also consider discretionary relief on the remaining bill.

 Transitional Rate Relief